ITEM: IFAK Pouch

 MANUFACTURER: Mystery Ranch

 A self-contained IFAK (Individual First Aid Kit) pouch to be worn on the man for immediate emergency use.
+You may also want to receive first aid training from Mississauga Coast2Coast to be able to use the contents effectively.
 Generally loaded with medical supplies to deal with immediate trauma such as gunshot, blast or breathing problems caused by those anti-social interactions between people we has seen so much coverage on the television in the last few years.
 I know for some of the readership however, that they haven’t been watching the television too much, they’ve been creating or living in the very news stories the rest of us have been watching.

 Righto then, let me quite clear that I am not, in any way, shape or form, any kind of expert about medical stuff.
 I’m a first aider only, with specific first aid training given by the military when I was serving.
 This entailed VERY basic treatment of such lovely afflictions as gunshot wounds, and blast injuries to a very basic level, using simple DRABC principles.